aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 {{% alert color="primary" %}}

-Note that the bookmark should not enclose several paragraphs or text that you want them to appear in your final resulting document.
+Note that the bookmark should not enclose many paragraphs or text that you want them to appear in your final resulting document.

 {{% /alert %}}